juanniwu/t-SMILES/README.md

 Systematic evaluations using JTVAE, BRICS, MMPA, and Scaffold show that:

-1. It can build a multi-code system for molecular description, in which each decomposition algorithm creates a kind of language, and all these languages can complement each other and contribute to a whole mixed chemical space.
+1. It can build a multi-code molecular description system, where various descriptions complement each other, enhancing the overall performance.
 Under this framework, classical SMILES can be unified as a special case of t-SMILES to achieve better balanced performance using hybrid decomposition algorithms.